js-aw/reset-password-bundle/README.md

+# Fork of ResetPasswordBundle: Customisation for pimcore and members bundle

 # ResetPasswordBundle: Mind-Blowing (and Secure) Password Resetting for Symfony

 Worrying about how to deal with users that can't remember their password?
 We've